 - Feasibility of conducting studies in pediatric patients

-- Finally, evidence from adequate, well-controlled adult studies can be used, bolstered by additional information for the specific pediatric population.
+Finally, for the last approach, evidence from adequate, well-controlled adult studies can be used, bolstered by additional information for the specific pediatric population.
 This assumes that the course of the disease and effects of the drug are sufficiently similar in the pediatric and adult populations.
 With this approach, a pediatric study is usually conducted to determine the dose that provides similar drug exposure in the pediatric population as seen in the adult population.

 Additionally, growth and developmental changes create substantial changes in ADME.
 PK parameters may need to be described as a function of age or be related to a measure of body size (height, weight, body surface area).
 Maturation changes in transporters and metabolizing enzymes should also be considered.